 BAS is based on the most current food cost estimates made by the federal government via the USDA Food Cost Index, and the rate of payment is based on your status as an officer or enlisted member.

 BAS is one of the rare cases where military pay and allowances are actually higher for enlisted members.
 Officer pay is considerably higher than enlisted pay; officers are thought to be better able to afford their day-to-day living expenses as a result.
 That is why enlisted members get more food dollars.
 Like most military allowances, BAS is subject to annual adjustments based on the anticipated increases in food costs from year to year.
-But the BAS increase you get is not tied to the same factors used to determine military pay raises each year; these are separate processes.
+But the BAS increase you get is not tied to the same factors used to determine yearly military pay raises; these are separate processes.

 Read more: Military Allowances Guide

 The GI Bill is one of the most important and most-used military benefits.
-This option is open to currently serving, retired or separated, Guard and Reserve members and even some dependents.
+This option is open to currently serving, retired or separated, Guard and Reserve members, and even some dependents.
 GI Bill options for active duty service members include the ability to transfer the GI Bill to a spouse or school-age dependent child.

-Read More: Am I Eligible for VA Education Benefits?
+Read More: Am I Eligible For VA Education Benefits?